KrishnaPG/zmq-task-dispatcher/README.md

 With this you can build asynchronous task distribution systems, such as streaming media processing applications.

 This server uses a modular C++23 architecture with a ZeroMQ SUB socket to receive JSONRPC requests (e.g., launchPipeline) from any ZeroMQ client (e.g. Node.js client) and a ZeroMQ PUB socket to send back responses, errors, and logs, all asynchronously.
 Requests are parsed with `simdjson` and dispatched via a `std::unordered_map` to a `BS::thread_pool` for processing, ensuring optimal latency.
 Logs are sent as JSONRPC notifications over the PUB socket.
-The server uses `zmq::poll()` efficiently by waiting for both the SUB socket and an `eventfd` for shutdown signals, enabling efficient, indefinite blocking (thus no CPU cycles get wasted for frequent timeouts).
+The server uses `zmq::poll()` efficiently by waiting for both the SUB socket and a ZMQ_PAIR sockets for shutdown signals, enabling efficient, indefinite blocking (thus no CPU cycles get wasted for frequent timeouts).

 ```mermaid
 graph TD